apify/apify-docs/sources/platform/actors/development/programming_interface/status_messages.md

 When an Actor exits, the status message is either automatically set to some default text (e.g. "Actor finished with exit code 1"), or to a custom message - see [exit](./basic_commands.md#exit-actor) method for details.

-When the Actor is running, it should periodically update the status message as follows, to keep users informed and happy.
-The function can be called as often as necessary, the SDK only invokes API if status changed.
+When the Actor is running, it should periodically update the status message as follows to keep users informed and happy.
+The function can be called as often as necessary, and the SDK only invokes API if the status changes.
 This is to simplify the usage.

 ```js
 await Actor.setStatusMessage('Crawled 45 of 100 pages');